dynobase-icon

 On-Demand Scaling is an entirely different system for provisioning table capacity.
 This new system is almost identical to serverless systems like AWS Lambda and AWS API Gateway.
 The responsibility for thinking about how many servers/capacity to provision is shifted from you to AWS.

 This changes the payment structure of how you pay for DynamoDB.
-Instead of paying for a provisioned throughput, you pay per request made to your table.
+Instead of paying for provisioned throughput, you pay per request made to your table.
 You can use the Dynobase DynamoDB Pricing Calculator to learn more about this.

-In order to enable this in JavaScript you can do something like the following:
+In order to enable this in JavaScript, you can do something like the following:

 The important part here is setting the BillingMode to PAY_PER_REQUEST.